 Your child must be tested every three years, beginning at the end of the 3rd grade.
 You may administer the test if you do this “in consultation with a person trained in the administration and interpretation of norm reference tests.”
 Test results do not have to be submitted to public school officials.
 HSLDA has some information that may help you locate a test provider on our website.
 We believe you should choose a standardized test that includes testing in reading, language arts, mathematics, social studies, and science.

-You can find Georgia’s specific recordkeeping requirements, they are listed above.
-In addition to those requirements, HSLDA recommends that you keep detailed records of your homeschool program.
+You can find Georgia’s specific recordkeeping requirements, if any, above.
+Regardless of what state you live in, HSLDA recommends that you keep detailed records of your homeschool program.
 These records may be helpful if you face an investigation regarding your homeschooling or your student needs to furnish proof of education.

 These records should include attendance records, information on the textbooks and workbooks your student used, samples of your student’s schoolwork, correspondence with school officials, portfolios and test results, and any other documents showing that your child is receiving an appropriate education in compliance with the law.
 You should maintain these records for at least two years.
 You should keep your student’s high school records and proof of compliance with the home education laws during the high school years (including any type of home education notice that you file with state or local officials) on file forever.
 HSLDA’s high school webpage has additional information about homeschool recordkeeping.